extension-js/docs/Development/Special Folders.md

 ## Handling Static Assets

 For files that you don't want Extension to parse, or if you want a predictable output path, add your files to the `public/` folder, like `<your-project>/public/icon/subfolder/icon.png`.
-Any file added to this folder will be copied to the output path as-is.
+Any file added to this folder will be copied to the output path as-is and reloaded automatically when changed.

 See thee example below using the previous [sandbox sample from Chrome Samples repository](https://github.com/GoogleChrome/chrome-extensions-samples/tree/main/api-samples/sandbox/sandbox). `handlebars.js` is an external lib that we don't want to parse, so we add it to the `/public` path, and `Extension` will output the file as-is, skipping the compilation process.